 We recognise a number of different regional part-time courses for theology training, in principle allowing you to train anywhere.
 We would encourage you to find out more about colleges offering these courses using the links below.

-St. Mellitus College, London, South West, and North West
+- St. Mellitus College, London, South West, and East Midlands

 Research degrees for potential theological educators